-There are many different factors that account for why the pound both rises and drops in general, with such impactful moments as Brexit and the uncertainty it brings over the country being major contributors for this.
-However, as large as the impacts Brexit may have over the country’s economy are, it is in no way all bad news and Brexit is not the only reason for decreases in the pound’s value (contrary to what many may have you believe.)
+There are many different factors that account for why the pound both rises and drops in general, with such impactful moments as Brexit, at present, the coronavirus pandemic and the uncertainty both of these understandably brought for a period over the country being major contributors for this.
+However, as large as the impacts Brexit may have over the country’s economy are, both positive and negative, it is in no way all bad news and Brexit is not the only reason for decreases in the pound’s value (contrary to what many may have you believe.)

 The pound’s worth is also contributed to by the following factors:

 - Economic activity in the UK

 There are a multitude of different reasons why the pound has dropped; each factor within a certain period of time contributing to its position of value in comparison to the other currencies around the world.

 What are the Benefits of a Weaker Pound?

 Whilst a weaker pound may bring some challenges and difficulties, particularly in this time of uncertainty for the country’s economic future, there are benefits to be considered from this lowering in the pounds value that the country can and indeed should take advantage of.
 It is important to recognise these benefits in order to make the best out of the UK’s current financial situation, helping to determine the effect this value of the pound has on the country.

 Three significant benefits that a weaker pound creates for the UK: